MrRoss256/FlightPosGen/README.md

 # FlightPosGen
-Generate Flight Positions given a flight's origin and destination
+Generate a flights geopositional positions given a flight's departure time, origin and destination.

 # Installing
 Build with golang, run the executable.